YoShibyl/RockMeterYARG/README.md

 ## Known issues
 - The mod currently only works properly with one player at a time, so please don't use this mod with multiple players!
+- Clicking and dragging the Rock Meter doesn't always work due to the hitbox being half the size of the actual meter for some reason

 ## Installation
 1) Install [BepInEx 6.0.0-pre1](https://github.com/BepInEx/BepInEx/releases/tag/v6.0.0-pre.1) to a ***portable installation*** of YARG.